mojahma/python-error-handling/README.md

 Write at least three lines of text to the file, including a mix of strings and numbers.

-File Reading and Display:
+.File Reading and Display:
 Enhance your script to read the contents of "my_file.txt" and display them on the console.

-File Appending:
+.File Appending:
 Modify the script to open "my_file.txt" in append mode ('a').
 Append three additional lines of text to the existing content.

-Error Handling:
+.Error Handling:
 Implement error handling using try, except, and finally blocks to manage potential file-related exceptions (e.g., FileNotFoundError, PermissionError).

-Submission:
+.Submission:
 Share the link to your GitHub repository with the completed assignment.
 Ensure that your repository is public so that it can be accessed for review.